fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ![SHAP example](figures/example-from-shap-readme.png)

 > The plot above explains ten outputs (digits 0-9) for four different images.
 Red pixels increase the model's output while blue pixels decrease the output.
-The input images are shown on the left, and as nearly transparent grayscale backings behind each of the explanations.
+The input images are shown on the left, and as nearly transparent grayscale backings behind each explanations.
 The sum of the SHAP values equals the difference between the expected model output (averaged over the background dataset) and the current model output.
 Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine.

 This is an important part of the explanation: _"Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine."_ In other words, it's not only what is present that is important to decide what digit an image is, but also ***what is absent***.

 ## Experiments

-The [Jupyter notebook](https://github.com/fau-masters-collected-works-cgarbin/shap-experiments-image-classification/blob/master/shap-experiments-image-classification.ipynb) shows how to use SHAP's DeepExplainer to visualize feature attribution in image classification with neural networks.
+This [Jupyter notebook](https://github.com/fau-masters-collected-works-cgarbin/shap-experiments-image-classification/blob/master/shap-experiments-image-classification.ipynb) shows how to use SHAP's DeepExplainer to visualize feature attribution in image classification with neural networks.
 See the [instructions to run the code](./running-the-code.md) for more details.

 SHAP has multiple explainers.
-The code uses the DeepExplainer explainer because it is the one used in [the image classification SHAP sample code](https://shap.readthedocs.io/en/latest/image_examples.html).
+The notebook uses the DeepExplainer explainer because it is the one used in [the image classification SHAP sample code](https://shap.readthedocs.io/en/latest/image_examples.html).

 The code is based on the [SHAP MNIST example](https://shap.readthedocs.io/en/stable/example_notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.html), available as a Jupyter notebook [on GitHub](https://github.com/slundberg/shap/blob/master/notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.ipynb).
 This notebook uses the PyTorch sample code because at this time (April 2021), SHAP does not support TensorFlow 2.0.
 [This GitHub issue](https://github.com/slundberg/shap/issues/850) tracks the work to support TensorFlow 2.0 in SHAP.